1Password/solutions/onepassword_sdks/demo-vault-migration-webapp/README.md

 ## Special Handling with CLI

-- **Vault Creation**: The app uses the 1Password CLI (`op vault create`) to make new vaults in the destination account since the SDK doesn’t handle this part as well.
+- **Vault Creation**: The app uses 1Password CLI (`op vault create`) to make new vaults in the destination account, since vault creation isn't yet supported by the SDK.

 ## Security Features